The Tasmanian Writers Centre Story

 The Tasmanian Writers Centre was incorporated in 1997 and grew out of an already strong literary community which realised the benefits a professional organisation could offer writers and readers in the state.

-For its 17-year history, the Centre has been housed in The Salamanca Arts Centre on Hobart’s waterfront.
+For its 21-year history, the Centre has been housed in The Salamanca Arts Centre on Hobart’s waterfront.

 Arts Tasmania and the Australia Council have provided core support to enable the Centre to secure its infrastructure and program.
 A range of other funders and partners provide crucial support to our work.

 Workshops and seminars, employment opportunities, manuscript assessment services, readings and events have enabled the centre to attract a membership of about 420 statewide and list of about 2500 subscribers.
-We also offer writing resources in our library space, which members of the Tasmanian literary community can hire to host their events.
+We also offer writing resources in our members’ library.

-The Centre has a strong presence in the national context, with our Director, Chris Gallagher, in contact with Directors from other state Writers’ Centres, and a joint touring program, assisting us to bring Tasmanian writers before audiences in other states, as well as bring interstate writers here to present workshops and masterclasses.
+The Centre has a strong presence in the national context, with participation in the National Writers Centre Network.
+Across the country Centres share program resources, and assist us to bring Tasmanian writers before audiences in other states, as well as bring interstate writers here to present workshops and masterclasses.
 We also have strong partnerships with other writing organisations such as a joint youth membership with Express Media.